waizui/waizui.github.io/a_glimpse_of_quaternion/a_glimpse_of_quaternion.md

     \end{align*}
 $$

-because the same principle, the relation of ijk is:
+because of the same principle, the relation of ijk is:

 $$
     ij=k\ \   ki=j \  \  jk=i  \qquad (Equation5)